Kurotsuki no Yaergnacht: Characters

 A mysterious spirit woman who attacked Shinogi one night.
 She has the power to regenerate herself after being killed, although this takes up much of her power.
 She was formerly one of the Apostles and asks Shinogi to help her defeat them, while also asking him to be her husband.
 She has the ability to create things based on her desire for them to exist, including creating an entire apartment building.

 Publication

 The series is written and illustrated by Kō Suzumoto.
 It began serialization in Kodansha's Weekly Shōnen Magazine on April 9, 2025.
-The first tankōbon volume was released on July 16, 2025; two volumes have been released as of October 17, 2025.
+The first tankōbon volume was released on July 16, 2025; five volumes have been released as of August 17, 2026.